International Family Law (Hague Convention)

 - The fundamental Australian principles of human rights and fundamental freedoms would not permit the child’s return to their country of habitual residence.

-My Child Has Travelled Overseas With Their Parents And I Am Worried They Will Not Return, What Should I Do?
+My Child Has Travelled Overseas With Their Parent And I Am Worried They Will Not Return, What Should I Do?

-In the event the other parent is either hostile, refuses to answer, or suggests they may be staying permanently with the child, it is best to act promptly so as to avoid a finding by the Court that you had acquiesced to the child living in the convention country or consented to the child becoming a habitual resident of that country.
+In the event the other parent is either hostile, refuses to answer, or suggests the child they may be staying permanently with them, it is best to act promptly so as to avoid a finding by the court that you had acquiesced to the child living in the convention country or consented to the child becoming a habitual resident of that country.